googleapis/google-cloud-cpp/README.md

 it.

-For example, if all the dependencies have installed the corresponding CMake support files, these commands will install `google-cloud-cpp` using:
+For example, if all the dependencies have installed the corresponding CMake support files, these commands will install `google-cloud-cpp`:

 ```bash
 cmake -H. -Bbuild-output-for-install \